Mike's 15th Annual Winter Outlook

-** THE SITUATION NOW ** The NAO has tended negative the past couple of years, and its stronger signal led to colder and snowier winters for many along the East Coast during the 2009-10 and 2010-11.
+** THE SITUATION NOW ** The NAO has tended more positive the last two winters, after being predominately negative for the colder and snowier winters of 2009-10 and 2010-11.
 The NAO took a turn to negative in October.
 Will this be a trend?
 Back in 1981-82, the NAO had been more positive through the middle of the year, took a turn to negative in September and stayed that way through the winter.
 We’ll see if that happens this year.
 It’s important to realize that the NAO goes back and forth frequently.
 It’s the longer term tendency that leads to more blocking patterns, which ultimately can mean colder and stormier days along the Eastern seaboard.
 It can sometimes be hard to maintain the negative NAO throughout the winter, and for snow lovers, we need storms at just the right time to “cash in.”

 NEGATIVE NAO POSITIVE NAO

 PACIFIC DECADAL OSCILLATION

 The Pacific Decadal Oscillation (PDO) is a large scale oscillation in the Pacific Basin that appears to relate to large scale thermohaline (both salinity and ocean temperature are factors) circulations that periodically speed up and slow down and control positions of the large warm and cool water pools in the ocean basin.
 This usually determines the mode of ENSO.

 ** THE SITUATION NOW ** The North Pacific right now is entrenched in the positive or “warm” phase, which supports a general western ridge/eastern trough pattern.
 This would also favor a colder than average winter in the East.
 However, there are also signs of some slight weakening.